Flexner Report: Background

+During the nineteenth century, American medicine was neither economically supported nor regulated by the government.
+Few state licensing laws existed, and when they did exist, they were weakly enforced.
+There were numerous medical schools, all varying in the type and quality of the education they provided.

 In 1904, the American Medical Association (AMA) created the Council on Medical Education (CME), whose objective was to restructure American medical education.
 At its first annual meeting, the CME adopted two standards: one laid down the minimum prior education required for admission to a medical school; the other defined a medical education as consisting of two years training in human anatomy and physiology followed by two years of clinical work in a teaching hospital.
 Generally speaking, the council strove to improve the quality of medical students, looking to draw from the society of upper-class, educated students.